mrhigham/minimal-mistakes/_pages/foundations/classification/index.md

 * __Physical environment:__ Consider the relationship between the object and the screen in the physical space and how to make the most of the dynamic between them:
   * Can the object be lit differently when the screen is focused on it?
 (Think of the Weapons interactive in _Gallipoli_ that lights various weapons in red while the screen shows a video of how that weapon damaged the body.)
   * Can the object be seen clearly from the position of the screen?
+  * Does the screen encourage ‘close looking’ and get close enough to the object to see the detail?
   * Is it clear when looking only at the object that more information about it is available?

 __[Design patterns for digital labels](/_pages/patterns/digital-labels/)__